Tell me about yourself?

 What are you working on now?

-What is your favorite lesson you have learned about the business of writing?
+What is a favorite lesson you have learned about the business of writing?